Ray Barracks: Before 1945

 Friedberg's history as a garrison town dates back to 1645 when a company was formed there to guard the castle.
-The barracks was originally built in 1900, known as Wartturm Kaserne, and used during World War I and World War II.
-Early in 1913 the construction of the kaserne started and by October of the same year the 2nd Battalion of the Hessian 168th Infantry Regiment were stationed there.
+The barracks were originally built in 1900, known as Wartturm Kaserne, and used during World War I and World War II.
+Early in 1913 the construction of the present kaserne started and by October of the same year the 2nd Battalion of the Hessian 168th Infantry Regiment were stationed there.
 In the fall of 1914 the entire kaserne was completed.
 During World War I the kaserne was used to confine Russian, French and British officers.
 After the war the police took possession of the kaserne until 1933 when Austrian sympathizers of the Nazi regime lived there.
 At the request of city officials, soldiers were stationed at the kaserne in 1938; specifically, the Wehrmacht's 3rd Battalion of the 36th Infantry Regiment.
 Additional buildings were constructed on the kaserne to make room for more soldiers.
 Most of these soldiers were eventually deployed to Eastern Front.